 Mitigating Medication Interactions in Individuals with Pill Dysphagia

-- April 8, 2025 7:00 - 7:30 pm EST
+- December 10th at 7:00 pm EST

-- April 17, 2025 6:30 - 7:00 pm EST
+- January 21st at 7:00 pm EST

-- April 24, 2025 12:30 - 1:00 pm EST
+- February 11th at 12:30 pm EST

 This course explores current practices in medication administration for pill dysphagia and Medication Intake Problems (M.I.P.).
 Participants will learn about food and liquid interactions, risks of crushing pills, and effective solutions for safe medication delivery, ensuring optimal patient and provider safety.